-The State of New Mexico now requires that 100- and 200-level courses across all of New Mexico's higher education institutions share common course numbers (CCNs) to ease student transfer between institutions and thus help expedite completion of degrees.
+The State of New Mexico now requires that 100- and 200-level courses across all of New Mexico's higher education institutions share common course numbers (CCNs) to ease student transfer between institutions and thus help expedite the completion of degrees.
 UNM has implemented these new course numbers as of Fall 2019 for the 2019-2020 catalog.
-It should be noted that some lower division courses offered at UNM do not have equivalents at other institutions, and therefore, did not receive CCNs.
+It should be noted that some lower-division courses offered at UNM do not have equivalents at other institutions, and therefore, did not receive CCNs.

 - Learn more about UNM's Common Course Numbering project